 Lusine is a member of Women In Black, an international organization working towards a world without violence through activities that emphasize women’s roles in conflict resolution and peace building.
 Working with a group of Azeri women at a conference, she came to understand the history of the conflict and the obstacles to peace.
-Lusine explains that in Soviet times, after Stalin arbitrarily fixed the borders placing some of Armenia’s native land in Azerbaijan, Armenians still thought of their land as Armenia, and because of the Soviet system the borders didn’t really exist except on maps.
-But in the fall of the Soviet Union, Azerbaijan wanted Armenian lands for itself and a war began.
-Despite the ceasefire agreement of 1994, Azerbaijan has continued a campaign of state-sponsored violence against the border villages of Armenia.
-With the the axe murder of a sleeping Armenian soldier in 2014 by Azeri soldier Ramil Safarov at a conference in Europe, tensions increased.
-Azeri dictator Ilham Aliyev declared Safarov a national hero for the murder, stirring up nationalist fervor in Azerbaijan and animosity against neighboring Armenia.
+Lusine explains that in Soviet times, when Stalin declared native Armenian land part of Azerbaijan, Armenians disregarded this since borders within the Soviet Union had no practical effect.
+But Azerbaijan wanted these lands for itself and war broke out in the Soviet Union’s collapse.
+In violation of the ceasefire agreement of 1994, Azerbaijan has continued a campaign of state-sponsored violence against the border villages of Armenia.
 Despite the efforts of the Azeri government to suppress women like Lusine and her Azeri counterparts, they continue their efforts at peace building at home and on the international stage.

 A Woman Of Substance